Marker Logo

 this page online

-Topics and series.
-This historical marker is listed in this topic list: Churches & Religion.
+.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical month for this entry is July 1945.

 Location.
 33° 44.192′ N, 82° 44.128′ W. Marker is in Washington, Georgia, in Wilkes County.
-Marker is at the intersection of East Robert Toombs Avenue (Business U.S. 78) and East Liberty Street on East Robert Toombs Avenue.
+It is at the intersection of East Robert Toombs Avenue (Business U.S. 78) and East Liberty Street on East Robert Toombs Avenue.
 Touch for map.
 Marker is at or near this postal address: 206 East Robert Toombs Avenue, Washington GA 30673, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Home of Sarah Hillhouse (a few steps from this marker); Toombs-Anderson House (within shouting distance of this marker); The Episcopal Church of the Mediator (within shouting distance of this marker); Dyson House (about 300 feet away, measured in a direct line); Home of Robert Toombs (about 400 feet away); Tarver-Maynard House (about 500 feet away); Norris House (about 500 feet away); 1888 Parsonage (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Home of Sarah Hillhouse (a few steps from this marker); Toombs-Anderson House (within shouting distance of this marker); The Episcopal Church of the Mediator (within shouting distance of this marker); Dyson House (about 300 feet away, measured in a direct line); Home of Robert Toombs (about 400 feet away); Tarver-Maynard House (about 500 feet away); Norris House (about 500 feet away); 1888 Parsonage (about 500 feet away).
 Touch for a list and map of all markers in Washington.

-Photographed By Brian Scott, September 13, 2015
+Photographed by Brian Scott, September 13, 2015

 3. Washington Presbyterian Church Marker

-Photographed By Brian Scott, September 13, 2015
+Photographed by Brian Scott, September 13, 2015

 4. Washington Presbyterian Church Cornerstone